Victorian icon

 We also looked at real Victorian toys, school books, and washing tools.
 I couldn't believe that children used to play with spinning tops and rag dolls made from scraps of fabric.
 They didn't have video games or iPads or anything with electricity - there was not even electricity in some houses!
 This was definitely my favourite lesson and I would say if my friends in another class gets the chance to do a Victorian workshop they should do it!
 You'll learn loads, and it's a brilliant way to learn about life for the Victorian children.

-Get Victorian school trip offers by email
+Get Victorian school trip news & offers by email

 Unsubscribe at any time, we won't share your email with anyone else, just send you all the best offers and ideas for your next class trip!